 This is ideal if you’re towing your child short distances to somewhere they are able to ride themselves, or if you need the comfort of knowing you can hook them up if they run out of energy towards the end of your ride.

-There are two main makes of towbar available in the UK – Trailgator (shown above) and TrailAngel.
+There are three main makes of towbar available in the UK – Trailgator (shown above), the ETC Towbuddy and TrailAngel.
 They have similar features and your decision is likely to be down to availability at the current time!

 2. FollowMe Tandem for pulling your child’s bike behind you